 We DO focus specifically on activities that are scalable, repeatable and process-driven.

 We DO use scale and technology to make Flaunter cost-effective.
-Flaunter charges a monthly subscription fee starting from $99 for emerging brands and up to $899 for larger agencies who are tracking showroom samples for lots of brands.
+Flaunter charges a monthly subscription fee starting from $200.
+See pricing overview here.

 Images: banner source unknown via Pinterest; Zulu & Zephyr featured on An Organised Life